 For safety glasses (where required by a risk assessment in a laboratory or workshop environment) the University will contribute up to £45, single vision CR39 lenses, or up to £80 for bifocals/varifocals lenses.

-The employee must pay the optician for the sight test and spectacles and then submit a claim, with receipt/invoice, to the University in order to be reimbursed.
+The employee must pay the optician for the sight test and spectacles and then submit a claim, with an electronic copy of the receipt/invoice, to the University in order to be reimbursed.
 For further guidance please also refer to the Health & Safety Department’s Safety Manual, section 4.1.8 – Display Screen Equipment.

 To claim expenses log in to Agresso.